 We’ll help you figure out which speed is right for you in our guide to download speeds.

 That said, you may not need gigabit internet speeds if you’re a smaller family who just streams an HD movie or two on the weekend.
 And the prices for Frontier’s 50 Mbps and 500 Mbps plans are even better than the price for its gigabit plan.
 So, we’d say you’re looking at a win-win if you go for either of these plans.

 But if you don’t live in an area where Frontier FiberOptic is available, you’re not out of luck.
-Frontier also has DSL options that come at fairly low prices—but its DSL speeds max out at 45 Mbps.
+Frontier also has DSL options that come at fairly low prices—but its DSL speeds max out at up to 115 Mbps.

 |Plan||Price||Download speed||Data cap||Details|

-Still, Frontier DSL isn’t a horrible choice.
-For less than $50 a month, you get 45 Mbps download speeds and unlimited data.
+Still, if Frontier DSL is all you’ve got, know that it’s all right.
+For about $55 a month, you get up to 115 Mbps download speeds and unlimited data.
 That’s not a bad price compared to other DSL internet providers—most of which won’t give you unlimited data on top of a good price.

-But we wouldn’t recommend download speeds that slow for anyone doing some serious online activities, like working from home, gaming, or streaming a lot of YouTube videos.
+But we wouldn’t recommend download speeds a slow as Frontier’s up to 6 and up to 45 Mbps plans for anyone doing some serious online activities.
+(Think working from home, gaming, or streaming a lot of YouTube videos.)
 And if you’ve got more than two people using the internet in your home, you’ll likely need more speed.

 That said, we know that Frontier DSL internet might be one of your only—if not the only—choice in your area.
 Still, we recommend checking out these other rural internet options to see if you have any alternatives.